yugabyte/yugabyte-db/docs/content/stable/architecture/docdb-replication/async-replication.md

 ### Transactional replication

 This mode is an extension of the previous one.
-In order to restore consistency, we additionally disallow writes on the target universe and cause reads to read as of a time far enough in the past that all the relevant data from the source universe has already been replicated.
+In order to restore consistency, we additionally disallow writes on the target universe and cause reads to read as of a time far enough in the past (typically 250 ms) that all the relevant data from the source universe has already been replicated.

 In particular, we pick the time to read as of, _T_, so that all the writes from all the source transactions that will commit at or before time _T_ have been replicated to the target universe.
-Put another way, we refuse to read as of a time that there could be incoming source writes at or before.
+Put another way, we read as of a time far enough in the past that there cannot be new incoming source commits at or before that time.
 This restores consistent reads and ensures source universe transaction results become visible atomically.
+Note that we do *not* wait for any current in flight source-universe transactions.

 In order to know when to read as of, we maintain an analog of safe time called _xCluster safe time_, which is the latest time it is currently safe to read as of with xCluster transactional replication in order to guarantee consistency and atomicity.  xCluster safe time advances as replication proceeds but lags behind real-time by the current replication lag.
 This means, for example, if we write at 2 PM in the source universe and read at 2:01 PM in the target universe and replication lag is say five minutes then the read will read as of 1:56 PM and will not see the write.
 We won't be able to see the write until 2:06 PM in the target universe assuming the replication lag remains at five minutes.

 If the source universe dies, then we can discard all the incomplete information in the target universe by rewinding it to the latest xCluster safe time (1:56 PM in the example) using YugabyteDB's [Point-in-Time Recovery (PITR)](../../../manage/backup-restore/point-in-time-recovery/) feature.
 The result will be the fully consistent database that results from applying a prefix of the source universe's transactions, namely exactly those that committed at or before the xCluster safe time.
 Unlike with non-transactional replication, there is thus no need to handle torn transactions.

-It is unclear how to best support writes in the target universe using this strategy of maintaining consistency by reading only at a safe time in the past: A target update transaction would be reading from the past but writing in the present; it would thus have to wait for at least the replication lag to make sure no interfering writes from the source universe occurred during that interval.
+It is unclear how to best support writes in the target universe using this strategy of maintaining consistency by reading only at a safe time in the past: A target update transaction would appear to need to read from the past but write in the present; it would thus have to wait for at least the replication lag to make sure no interfering writes from the source universe occurred during that interval.
 Such transactions would thus be slow and prone to aborting.

 Accordingly, target writes are not currently permitted when using xCluster transactional replication.
 This means that the transactional replication mode cannot support bidirectional replication.